-Up to 20 young climate experts from non-European transition or developing countries who already have initial professional and leadership experience in this field academically or practically will be funded in the next round.
-Applicants should focus on issues relating to the scientific, engineering, legal, economic, health-related or social aspects of climate change.
+Up to 20 young climate experts from non-European transition or developing countries who already have initial professional and leadership experience in this field will be funded in the next round.
+Applicants focus on issues relating to the scientific, engineering, legal, economic, health-related or social aspects of climate change.

-Together with a host, they will work in Germany for one to two years on a research-based project of their own choice in the field of climate protection.
-The fellowships from this round, which are funded under the International Climate Protection Initiative by the Federal Environment Ministry, will begin on 1 March 2023.
+Together with a host, they will work in Germany for a year on a research-based project of their own choice in the field of climate protection.
+The fellowships, which are funded under the International Climate Protection Initiative by the Federal Environment Ministry, will begin on 1 March 2022.